-The Association for the Tutoring Profession hereby adopts the following Principles of Ethical Standards.
-The ATP commits its members and student affiliates to comply with these ethical standards.
+The Association for the Coaching & Tutoring Profession hereby adopts the following Principles of Ethical Standards.
+The ACTP commits its members and student affiliates to comply with these ethical standards.
 Lack of awareness or misunderstanding of ethical standards is not itself a defense to a charge of unethical conduct.

-The procedures for filing, investigating and resolving complaints of unethical conduct are described in the current Rules and Procedures of the ATP Ethics Committee.
-ATP may impose sanctions on its members for violations of the Code of Ethics, including termination of ATP membership, and may notify other bodies and individuals of its actions.
+The procedures for filing, investigating and resolving complaints of unethical conduct are described in the current Rules and Procedures of the ACTP Ethics Committee.
+ACTP may impose sanctions on its members for violations of the Code of Ethics, including termination of ACTP membership, and may notify other bodies and individuals of its actions.

 CODE OF ETHICS*